Bitcorn-labs/Icpi-explorer/README.md

 -------------------
-Disclaimer: This code, software and dapps producable from this git and in the inked canister urls do not contain investment advice.
-All information found on this code, software and dapps producable from this git and in the inked canister urls can be inaccurate, and is presented for entertainment purposes only.
+Disclaimer: This code, software and dapps producable from this git and in the linked canister urls do not contain investment advice.
+All information found on this code, software and dapps producable from this git and in the linked canister urls can be inaccurate, and is presented for entertainment purposes only.
 No responsibility is accepted by this site for inaccurate information presented here.
-Engage with these code, software and dapps producable from this git and in the inked canister urls at your own risk and discretion.
+Engage with these code, software and dapps producable from this git and in the linked canister urls at your own risk and discretion.
 Always conduct your own research and consult with financial professionals before participating in any crypto or blockchain activities
 -------------------